etienne/rdzwebsite/README.md

 ## Todo

-* Allow projects, workshops and curation to be manually ordered
-* Allow projects to be archived and make Archived Projects show only those projects
+* Add "Back to projects list"
-* Don’t make first project big on archive page
-* Integrate final design for project pages
-* Make small thumbnails big on mobile
-* Add favicon
+* Add link from archived projects to home page
 * Highlight current section in main menu